 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Termites are elusive pests that can quickly form colonies in a home before showing significant signs of infestation.
-Since termites feed primarily on wood and wood products, a colony in a home can cause a lot of damage in a little bit of time.
-Common signs of termites include discolored drywall, peeling paint, hollow-sounding wood, and pinpoint holes in drywall.
+Proper termite treatments are crucial for eliminating infestations.
+These elusive pests can quickly form colonies in a home before showing obvious signs, and since they feed primarily on wood and wood products, a colony can cause a lot of damage in a little bit of time.

 - BEST OVERALL: Safer Brand Ant and Insect Diatomaceous Earth Powder